As gas prices increase, so does the widespread popularity and acceptance of electric vehicles (EV).

 The ChargePoint station saw the highest level of visitation overall in March 2021.
 Blink Charging and EV Connect shared peak visitation in May 2021, and ChargePoint and EV Connect were generally popular during the summer season.
 Most interesting here is that visitation waxed and waned for all three stations.

-The pandemic makes it difficult to predict commuting patterns and shopping routines due to the ever-changing nature of restrictions and health risks, so having a way to monitor and stay ahead of these trends is vital.
+The pandemic made it difficult to predict commuting patterns and shopping routines due to the ever-changing nature of restrictions and health risks, so having a way to monitor and stay ahead of these trends is vital.

 There are very likely habitual local users accessing these charge points, but total traffic appears to increase and decrease depending on the season, overall tourism, and returning workers.
 The ability to access historical data for these locations will be an essential part of making holistic assessments for future site selection, and in evaluating the success of current locations.

 While this piece focuses on existing stations, location data is also used to examine visitation across census block groups and the larger neighborhoods those groups make up.
 Our custom POI tool allows assessment of thousands of locations - whether they currently host charge points or appear to be candidates for future installation.
 A combination of neighborhood mobility insights and custom POIs will undoubtedly play a role in expanding and strengthening charging infrastructure in the U.S. and beyond.

 Schedule a meeting to learn more about our many location data products.
 Interested in Tesla performance?
 Check out our webinar and insights piece to review traffic, origin locations, and a competitive analysis of auto manufacturers and auto accessories brands.